solita/solita.github.com/_posts/2020-04-07-trying-out-julia.md

 (even_finland, even_sweden) = even_data_sets(finland_confirmed, sweden_confirmed)
 ```

-Filtering returns a instance of a filter and to get the actual values you need to collect them, so lazy evaluation is used.
-Also as the dates are formatted year, month, day we can just use string comparision for the filtering.
+Filtering returns an instance of a filter and to get the actual values you need to collect them, so lazy evaluation is used.
+Also as the dates are formatted year, month, day we can just use string comparison for the filtering.
 Okay now lets plot them together

 ```julia
 function get_value_array_by_parameter(parameter_name, default_value)